stonebitinfotech/whatapp-automoation/START_GUIDE.md

 - Check console for error messages
 - Verify API keys in `.env` file
 - Make sure WhatsApp session is active

+### Puppeteer/Chromium errors on Linux?
+- Run `./install-linux-deps.sh` to install required system libraries
+- Check the error message for missing library names
+- Ensure you have sufficient disk space and memory

 ### Want to restart?
 - Stop bot (Ctrl+C)